zawata/SilverGB/README.md

 Because it's not quite gold!

 ## Summary
-SilverBoy is gameboy emulator I'm writing to apply the knowledge and concepts of my senior-year class regarding CPU execution piplines, and my general knowledge of embedded development.
+SilverGB is gameboy emulator I'm writing to apply the knowledge and concepts of my senior-year class regarding CPU execution pipelines, and my general knowledge of embedded development.

 I'm writing this code(and commenting it with what I learn) to hopefully interest other people who were like me about 6 years ago when I first tried to start this project(as a sophmore in highschool ha!): minor knowledge of programming but major interest in doing something cool.

-The emulator features a GUI created with "Dear ImGui" which is an absolutely fantastic Gui Library.
+The emulator features a GUI created with "Dear ImGui" which is an absolutely fantastic GUI Library.
 It utilizes SDL for media interfaces(Input, Audio, Window Managment) and OpenGL for graphics.
 It attempts to remain compilable on all Major Operating Systems(as I'm using SDL and OpenGL for OS interfacing) but I'm developing and testing it on Linux so that is where it's "guaranteed" to work.(note the quotes...)